Bruce Lanoil

-Bruce Lanoil (born July 5, 1960) is an American puppeteer who works for The Jim Henson Company and for The Walt Disney Company.
+Bruce Lanoil (born July 5, 1960) is an American puppeteer and voice actor who works for The Jim Henson Company and for The Walt Disney Company.
 He frequently works with puppeteer David Alan Barclay.

 Early life

 Lanoil was born in Brooklyn, New York, on July 5, 1960.

 Career

 Lanoil has worked as a puppeteer in various films and television shows since 1986.
 He performed the Cat in the Hat and Fox in Socks in the first season of The Wubbulous World of Dr. Seuss, he also worked as a puppeteer in The Muppets, Where the Wild Things Are, Dr. Dolittle, Jack Frost, The Flintstones in Viva Rock Vegas, and Cats & Dogs.

 Outside of the Henson company, he was an on-set animation reference puppeteer and voice actor for the movies Monkeybone and Looney Tunes: Back in Action (as Pepé Le Pew).
 For Disney, he is also a voice double for Timon from The Lion King.
 He has voiced Timon in Kingdom Hearts II, Disney Think Fast, and Disney's Wild About Safety shorts.
 He has also performed a voice sample for an additional character in the 2011 Spyro game, Skylanders: Spyro's Adventure.

-In 2017, Lanoil was an additional Muppet performer on The Muppets Take the Bowl.
-The following year, he was an additional Muppet performer for The Muppets Take the O2.